 10. The 5G DDNMF in the HPLMN of the Monitoring UE returns the Discovery Filter and the Code-Receiving Security Parameters, along with the CURRENT_TIME and MAX_OFFSET parameters and the chosen PC5 ciphering algorithm.
-The Monitoring UE takes the same actions with CURRENT_TIME and MAX_OFFSET as described for the Monitoring UE in step 9 of subclause 6.1.3.1 of the current specification.
-The UE stores the Discovery Filter, Code-Receiving Security Parameters, and the chosen PC5 ciphering algorithm together with the ProSe Code.
+The Monitoring UE takes the same actions with CURRENT_TIME and MAX_OFFSET as described for the Monitoring UE in step 9 of clause 6.1.3.1 of the current specification.
+The UE stores the Discovery Filter, Code-Receiving Security Parameters, and the chosen PC5 ciphering algorithm together with the ProSe Restricted Code.

 If the 5G DDNMF in the HPLMN of the Monitoring UE receives the PC5 security policies associated with the ProSe Restricted Code in step 9, the Monitoring UE’s 5G DDNMF forwards the PC5 security policies to the Monitoring UE.